Glossary

 Reality can grade it.

-Publish one buyer page, link it from the right hub, send it to twenty qualified prospects, and track replies by Friday.
+Publish one buyer page, link it from the right hub, put it in front of twenty qualified prospects, and track replies by Friday.

 Fake target